When And How To Use Lime For Garden Plants

 • If you are using hydrated lime, start by preparing a bucket or watering can.

 • Determine the amount of lime water you need based on the number of plants.
-For regular use, mix approximately one teaspoon (5 grams) of hydrated lime in 1 liter of water.
-For larger areas, use Three tablespoon (15 grams) of hydrated lime in 3 to 4 liters of water.
+For regular use, mix approximately one teaspoon (5 grams) of hydrated lime in 1 litre of water.
+For larger areas, use Three tablespoons (15 grams) of hydrated lime in 3 to 4 litres of water.

 • Once the lime is fully dissolved in water, you can apply it to the soil around the vegetable plants.
 Alternatively, you can use the lime water for foliar spray by applying it to the plant’s leaves.